 Refs can also be used on self-written components implemented as classes.

-React is convenient and easy to work with as long as we stay within React itself, but most of the existing JS libraries interact with the DOM directly, which effectively negates the benefits of React when using them.
+React is convenient and easy to work with as long as we stay in React.
+But most of the existing JavaScript libraries interact with the DOM directly, which effectively negates the benefits of React when using them.
 For example:

 // https://github.com/kylefox/jquery-modal